 During that same session, she introduced a law requiring insurers to treat behavioral health counseling and medication maintenance visits the same as primary health care visits when determining patient cost-sharing.
 The legislation is aimed at better achieving parity between mental health coverage and primary health coverage for Rhode Islanders.

 In 2017, the General Assembly passed a law she introduced that requires physicians to discuss the potential of addiction with patients before prescribing opioids.
 She also successfully introduced the All Students Count Act, which requires the Department of Elementary and Secondary Education to use separate collection categories and tabulations for specified Asian ethnic groups in every demographic report on ancestry or ethnic origins of residents.

-In 2016, she introduced legislation that seeks to curtail racial disparities in school discipline.
+In 2016, she introduced legislation that to seeks to curtail racial disparities in school discipline.
 The new law directs all school superintendents to review discipline data for their school districts, to decide whether there is an unequal impact on students based on race, ethnicity, or disability status, and to respond to any disparity.